mlevydaniel/api-request-strategies/README.md

 python3 main.py
 ```

-Because there could be some latency issues, there is another version called main_threading.py that runs the same but using threadings to improve the data extraction.
-This one is more robust to latency issues
+Pulls data of one coin at a time, stores it locally and then upload it to GCS partitioned by date and hour

 ```
-python3 main_threading.py
+python3 main_multithreading.py
 ```

-And finally, the main_multiple_books.py pulls data for multiple books simultaneously.
+The main_multiple_books.py pulls data for multiple coins simultaneously.
 However, because the API let you pull up to 60 times per minute, it may raise and error due to limits

 ```
-python3 main_multiple_books.py
+python3 main_async.py

+The main_async.py pulls data for multiple coins simultaneously using asyncio.
+However, because the API let you pull up to 60 times per minute, it may raise and error due to limits
 ```

 ## Partitioning